harshits1997/Airprice.com/README.md

 To book a flight the system asks the customer to enter his details such as name, address, city, state, and credit card number and contact number.
 Then it checks the validity of card and book the flight and update the airline database and user database.
 The system also allows the customer to cancel his/her reservation, if any problem occurs.
 The main purpose of this software is to reduce the manual errors involved in the airline reservation process and make it convenient for the customers to book the flights as when they require such that they can utilize this software to make reservations, modify reservations or cancel a particular reservation.

+# SYSTEM DESCRIPTION

+In this project, we implement an airline reservation website which is similar to Priceline.com.
+We assume that all of the fights are daily flights.
+A new user can create an account first, then search and add flights to his/her cart.
+There are two flight options provided for searching: one-way and round-trip, users can also filter the results according to whether or not there is an intermediate stop.
+An admin user can add, delete and update any flights.
+We make an assumption that all of the operations are cascading.

+Languages Used for Implementation:
+•	PHP 5 - for server side scripting.
+•	Javascript/JQuery/Ajax - for client side scripting.
+•	Bootstrap/CSS - for design the web pages.